-Josh has performed and/or recorded with Jackson Browne, Bill Frisell, Petra Haden, Adam Sandler, T-Bone Burnett, Blake Mills, Rufus Wainright, Lynda Carter, Margaret Cho, Paul Beaubrun, Debbie Harry, David Grisman, John Jorgenson, The Jazz Passengers, Jon Hendricks, Maria Muldaur, Houston Person, Groove Collective/Groove Thing, Larry Vuckovich, Kim Nalley, Deanna Martin, Indigo Swing, The Hot Club of Los Angeles, The Hot Club of San Francisco, Benny Green, Corinne West, The West Coast Ramblers, B-Stars, and many others.
+Josh has performed and/or recorded with Jackson Browne, Bill Frisell, Petra Haden, Adam Sandler, T-Bone Burnett, Blake Mills, Rufus Wainright, Lynda Carter, Drake Bell, Margaret Cho, Paul Beaubrun, Debbie Harry, David Grisman, John Jorgenson, The Jazz Passengers, Jon Hendricks, Maria Muldaur, Houston Person, Groove Collective/Groove Thing, Larry Vuckovich, Kim Nalley, Deanna Martin, Indigo Swing, The Hot Club of Los Angeles, The Hot Club of San Francisco, Benny Green, Corinne West, The West Coast Ramblers, B-Stars, and many others.

 Josh Workman's release, ‘Jumpin at the Border’ reached #24 on the JazzWeek national radio charts and received critical acclaim, garnering four out of five stars on All Music Guide and receiving the International Association of Jazz Educators Blue Chip Award – among the top four instrumentals of the year.